 Adding providers is as easy as using the Newznab presets for Usenet, or choosing Custom if the provider is not on the list.
 The same is true for Torrents but they are not recommended.
 If you decide that you would like to go ahead and use Torrents anyway, you will need to install another program called Jackett which you can read about here.

 Download Client is where the settings are input for the program(s) used to download the shows.
 Setting up a Usenet client and a Torrent client are the same.
-Input the port number and API key from the client chosen.
+Click the box with the + in it and select your client and then input the port number and API key from the client chosen.
 SABnzbd is a really great, and simple to use program for grabbing newsbins.
 You can read about SAB and how to obtain the API key here.
-You will also want to turn on all of the options under Complete Download Handling as well as Failed Download handling.

 Now that Sonarr is setup, you can begin adding shows by clicking the Series button at the top and then the green Add Series button.